SignTools/SignTools/INSTALL.md

 **ngrok** - less secure (unless you trust ngrok), but quick and easy to set up

 1. Register for [ngrok](https://ngrok.com/)
-2. Install ngrok and connect your account as instructed on the dashboard
+2. Download ngrok and connect your account as instructed on the download page
-3. **Every time before** starting your service, run the following command:
+3. **Every time before** starting your service, execute the following command and make sure to keep it running:
    ```bash
    ngrok http -inspect=false 8080
    ```